 Leading roles can rehearse as much as 4-5 days a week, approximately 3 hours at a time.
 An option to play a “supporting role only" is available, if your child is too busy or needs to meet other oblivations.

 Musicals generally require many more rehearsals than plays, due to music and choreography.

 During the final 10 days of rehearsal we really insist the students commit to all rehearsals.
 Unlike a sport where you can change out the position, theatre is complicated and everyone’s role is unique.

 For performances, we run two weekends.
 Saturdays & Sundays shows are at 1pm & 4pm.
 We also have some Wednesday afterschool shows for school groups at 3:30pm that are not open to general public.
-This will require your child to leave school early on one or two Wednesdays (at 1:30pm) to come get ready for the show.
+This will require your child to leave school early on two Wednesdays (at 1:30pm) to come get ready for the show.
 This is never an issue with schools, as they are supportive of what kids learn here at DJT.

 Specific show details are released when auditions for each show are announced.

 Use this to plan your conflict schedule.
 Rehearsals typically occur in the following windows:

 Sundays : 12:30pm - 8:30pm